Canadadry/pml/readme.md

  - `render` : render a file without templateing
  - `template` : no rendering done just template apply. resulting out is a pml file
  - `full` : default mode, apply template then rendre the output into a pdf file
+ - `api` : launch a web server allow to render every pml file in the `in` folder, for template pass parmater with a `POST` request

  Why is there so many mode ?
 Because it is usefull when developping this tool.
 I will remove them when stable